atedeg/mdm-slides/content/_index.md

 - [Scalafix](https://scalacenter.github.io/scalafix/)
 - [Scalafmt](https://scalameta.org/scalafmt/)

-Each of these tools is used in CI to prevent the merge of bad code.
+Each of these tools is used in CI to prevent the merging of bad code

 ---